Three Spanish chimneys in different stages of construction at a Spanish home remodel in Santa Barbara CA

 When designing modern Spanish chimneys and remodels, I often recommend using traditional materials and techniques.
 They can be installed in a clean, minimalistic contemporary way.

-Construction Photo 6: For this contemporary Spanish chimney project, we incorporated the same short pieces of red tile roofing we used in the previous project photos, above.
+Construction Photo 6: For this contemporary Spanish chimney project, we incorporated short pieces of red tile roofing to create a decorative grille within the chimney openings.
 The stair stepped dual chimneys have crisp clean plaster corners and finish.

 Scroll the rest of this page to see a wide variety of construction photos and the different building processes incorporated while building “Doghouse” Spanish chimneys.